 Council will provide a regular check-in discussion, at least once per quarter, in which designated participants in groups and initiatives that do not otherwise provide regular updates get an opportunity to provide the rest of Council and the Executive Leadership Team with verbal updates, either in closed or public session as appropriate, on the status of the initiatives to which each may have been assigned.
-These quarterly briefings will be done January, April, July, and October.
+These quarterly briefings will be done in January, April, July, and October.

-Examples of such assignments are Metro Vancouver Committee Appointments, Tri Cities Homelessness and Task Force, internal task force, Mayors Council TransLink.
+Examples of such assignments are Metro Vancouver Committee Appointments, Tri-Cities Homelessness and Housing Task Force, internal task force, TransLink Mayors Council.